-However, it should be noted that plaintiffs are not entirely without recourse -- if the appropriated use bears no reasonable relationship to the news or commentary, then the defense will not stand.
+However, it should be noted that plaintiffs are not entirely without recourse.
+If the appropriated use bears no reasonable relationship to the news or commentary, the defense will not stand.

-Creative works are also exempt from liability for invasion of privacy if the work contains elements that materially and substantially change the content such that the work is not a mere vehicle for the appropriation itself.
+Creative works are also exempt from liability for invasion of privacy.
+The work must contain elements that materially and substantially change the content beyond the appropriated identity.
+In that way, the work is not a mere vehicle for the appropriation itself.
 In other words, the creative work must be "transformative," or clearly distinguishable from the personal content that was appropriated.

 Get an Invasion of Privacy Case Review

-Perhaps your name or likeliness was used against your permission and you need to pursue an appropriation lawsuit.
+Perhaps your name or likeness was used against your permission and you need to pursue an appropriation lawsuit.
 Maybe you have a question about creative works.
 Whatever your issue may be, an experienced attorney is your best route to an answer.
-Reach out to a personal injury lawyer who specializes in invasion of privacy cases to learn more and even get a claim review from a local attorney.
+Reach out to a personal injury lawyer who specializes in invasion of privacy cases to learn more.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help